AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 ## Conclusion

-Data mesh as a philosophy—treat data as a product, distribute ownership to domain teams, invest in self-serve infrastructure, federate governance—has proven valuable in organizations with the right scale and organizational conditions.
+Data mesh as a philosophy, treat data as a product, distribute ownership to domain teams, invest in self-serve infrastructure, federate governance, has proven valuable in organizations with the right scale and organizational conditions.
 As a rigid implementation requirement, it has proven impractical for smaller organizations and those without self-serve infrastructure investment.

 The durable insight is data product thinking: explicit ownership, quality contracts, discoverability, and governance.
 These disciplines improve data platform reliability and consumer trust regardless of whether the organization adopts a full mesh topology.